rat-v/Host-Based-Security/Hardening Windows.md

+## Objective
 In this lab, I am exploiting a Windows Machine with Metasploit by using a vulnerability found with Nmap.
 I will then use this knowledge to harden the system so it doesn’t happen.

+## Skills Learned
+Using Nmap to enumerate hosts and scan for open services on a target machine Identifying critical services such as FTP, HTTP, and SMB Setting Metasploit options to exploit vulnerabilities Gaining access to a target system using Meterpreter and command prompt Logging in anonymously to an FTP server and downloading/uploading files Understanding the security risks associated with FTP and HTTP Listing SMB shares and accessing them without authentication Creating new user accounts and adding them to the administrators group Applying user privilege escalation techniques
+Removing unnecessary roles and features from a Windows server (e.g., Web Server and FTP Server) Identifying unauthorized users with administrative permissions Disabling and deleting unauthorized user accounts

 ## Open Ports
 I am using a Kali Linux system.
 I can ping the other Windows System in the network.
 I also use nmap to scan the system for any open ports.